(originally aired March 29, 2009)

 – Marge is unbearable enough this episode, but they cap it off with horrendous dialogue (“Bridezilla?
 A combination of ‘bride’ and ‘Godzilla’?!”)
 At this point, with the show openly explaining gags and plot points left and right, I wouldn’t be surprised if that was put in so drooling morons would pick up on the joke.

-– What a lame bait-and-switch with the Sideshow Bob thing, where he and Krusty are having some kind of homoerotic man’s weekend (“At night, we slept in the same bed for warmth!”)
+– What a lame bait-and-switch with the Sideshow Bob thing, where he and Krusty are having some kind of homoerotic weekend together (“At night, we slept in the same bed for warmth.”)
 I guess Bob holds no hard feelings toward Krusty helping the Simpsons escape from Italy.
 But Bart and Lisa had the wrong “SB.”
 Who could it be?
 Selma Bouvier.
 And not only do we see her name plate at the DMV, but both “S” and “B” are in gold letters.
 I don’t think you made it clear enough, guys, there’s some morons out in Oklahoma who didn’t put it together.

-1. Good opening line by Lovejoy (“So, in summary, there are only two real Commandments, and the other eight are just filler.”)
+Good opening line by Lovejoy (“So, in summary, there are only two real Commandments, and the other eight are just filler.”)
 The congregation murmurs in interest.

 It’s a shame they ripped it off from George Carlin in 2001.

-2. The only thing I remember about this episode is the whole parson-thing.
+The only thing I remember about this episode is the whole parson-thing.
 Those lazy bastards who translate the Simpsons into German didn’t try to translate the word “parson” and just decided to keep it.
 Therefore I’ve always thought that a parson was just a made up word, a cheap Pope rip off…plausible?
 Mypod – Ipod; Parson – Pope.
 Yes, plausible.

 Hey writers, if the only thing I can remember about an episode is a translation error…fuck you.